textioHQ/js-style-guide/README.md

   <a name="comments--actionitems"></a><a name="17.3"></a>
   - [18.4](#comments--actionitems) Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you’re pointing out a problem that needs to be revisited, or if you’re suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `FIXME: -- need to figure this out` or `TODO: -- need to implement`.
+  TODO: modify - helpful for developing but cannot submit PR, instead of TODOing in the code make a Jira ticket

   <a name="comments--fixme"></a><a name="17.4"></a>
   - [18.5](#comments--fixme) Use `// FIXME:` to annotate problems.